Mienjung97/Books-and-Giggles/README.md

 ### Features

+* Adding the remaining user stories
 * Admin capability: Responding to contact requests via the website
 * Bugfixes (see "Bugs" section)
 * Adding a "Back to log in" button to the confirmation page which a user gets after resetting their password
-* Implementing some kind of discounts or loyalty rewards
+* Implementing some kind of discounts or loyalty rewards (user story)
 * Add a contact us modification so that the user gets the notification via email with their whole request
 * Change the Product model so that the cover is non nullable
 * Add e-books to the stores inventory